marosan28/general-knowledge-quiz/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Itim' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts was used to import the 'Itim' font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website for the logo headline and icons on the buttons.
 1. [JavaScript:](https://javascript.com/)